 Long Focal Length

 Once again, this lens has a full-frame equivalent focal range of 80-300mm.
 Most landscape photographers are comfortable with a 200mm focal max (full frame), and this lens reaches an extra 33% farther.
 While the sharpness drops a bit once you zoom past the lens’ 100mm (200mm full frame) mark, it sure is handy to have that extra reach, especially in a small package.

-While the retail pricing for this lens is modest, getting it as in a kit, or on sale is definitely the way to go.
+While the retail pricing for this lens is modest, getting it on sale is definitely the way to go.
 Doing so cuts the price of this by a quarter, or even in half if you wait for the best sales.
-The M.Zuiko 40-150mm f/4-5.6 R is often offered in a kit, such as this one with the Olympus OM-D E-M10 Mark II and the M.Zuiko 14-42mm II R. It’s a screaming deal!
-Check out that bundle here.
+You just need to be patient if you want a screaming deal!

 What I Dislike!

 To be honest, I don’t want to be too hard on a lens priced this cheap, but I do have one real annoyance with this lens.
 As you zoom in, the barrel extends to an obnoxious degree, making the lens nearly twice as long as its packed size.
 While this is not an uncommon characteristic in a cheap telephoto lens, it definitely looks goofy.